Window and door rebates

 - the window/door model number

-- the reference number from Natural Resources Canada (NRCan) or National Fenestration Rating Council (NFRC) Certified Products Directory (CPD) number.
+- the reference number from Natural Resources Canada (NRCan) or Certified Products Directory (CPD) number provided by one of the following certifying bodies:

 - If you’re not the utility account holder (e.g. property is a rental), have the account holder complete the consent form.